Bud Collyer: To Tell the Truth

 The show became popular enough to sustain a weekday version as well as a weekly evening version, and Collyer presided over both concurrently.

-Among the celebrities who served as To Tell the Truth panelists during the 14-year run of the show were Tom Poston, Peggy Cass, Orson Bean, Kitty Carlisle (the foregoing foursome was the resident panel in the weekday series), Don Ameche, Peter Lind Hayes, Johnny Carson, Ralph Bellamy, Polly Bergen, Mimi Benzell, Sally Ann Howes, Hy Gardner, Betty White, Phyllis Newman, and Robert Q. Lewis.
-Collyer would end every episode by saying "In the meantime, don't you forget To Tell the Truth.
-Bye."
+Among the celebrities who served as To Tell the Truth panelists during the 14-year run of the show were Orson Bean, Kitty Carlisle, Peggy Cass, Tom Poston (the foregoing foursome was the resident panel in the weekday series), Don Ameche, Ralph Bellamy, Mimi Benzell, Polly Bergen, Johnny Carson, Peter Lind Hayes, Sally Ann Howes, Hy Gardner, Robert Q. Lewis, Phyllis Newman, and Betty White.
+Collyer would end every episode by saying to the viewers at home, "In the meantime, don't you forget to tell the truth!
+Bye!"

 Other work

 Collyer as the host of Feather Your Nest in 1956.

 Collyer's other game show hosting included the DuMont game shows Talent Jackpot (1949) and On Your Way (1953–1954), the game show Feather Your Nest, and the ABC game Number Please in 1961, which replaced Beat the Clock on the Monday after the final ABC episode.

 On September 24, 1957, Collyer was among the guests on To Tell the Truth panelist Polly Bergen's premiere episode of her short-lived NBC comedy/variety show, The Polly Bergen Show.